wlonk/arcadia/2015-02-post-playtest-2-outline.md

   - Deck of cards
   - Hand of cards
-  - Track of passion-fed willpower (what _else_ do we do with this? need to make the passion-pursuing game satisfying.)
+  - Track of passion-fed willpower
-      - When you run out of willpower, what happens?
-Define a per-character stress-break?
-Does this impinge on "vice" (dark passion) territory?
-        Could I simplify passions to make both fit?
-How does that related to the passion game?
-      - Here's the thing to do: you spend willpower to get effects.
+      - You spend willpower to get effects.
 It's not HP; it's effect-scale-juice.
       - There is a special case: in PvP, one player puts forward tokens to suggest stakes, and another may take the initiative from them, escalate the scope, and put forward more tokens, thus requiring the _first_ to